TimoGuy/DemoEngine/TestGUI/plan/story/story.md

 How many months had it been for Jojo being in the bed, unable to leave?
 This question rang into Jojo's mind as he hurled himself out of his bed.
 Another audible crack sounds as Jojo's left side makes contact with the floor.
 Jojo's pain in his leg grows to near-unbearable levels.
 The cool water that the left side of his head managed to land into was bliss.
 Jojo licks the water and enjoys as much as he can in the short moment as the lion's share of the water had been claimed by the thirsty floorboards.

 Jojo looks across at his sister's expression to see what she thought of his response to her selfish act.
 Jojette's eyes were wide, face straight towards the ground, her whole body quivering.
 Something was wrong.
 Upon realizing that that audible crack was actually Jojette, not the bottle, Jojo's heart sinks, realizing he had just taken all of the water that was meant for both of them.
 Almost by cue, the pain of his broken leg really starts setting in.
 Filled with guilt, Jojo notices a small pool of leftover water on a divet in the floorboards, so he tries lifting his arm to give Jojette some water.
 However, the pain is unbearable at this point.
-He succumbs to it and passes out.
+He succumbs to it and blacks out.